Nezogoku/ipk-extractor/README.md

 # .ipklog files
 All ipklogs are text files storing information used to create a new ipk and corresponding iph file.
 New files will share a name with their corresponding ipklog file.
-Each extension will bw appended with '.new' to prevent overwrites.
+Each extension will be appended with '.new' to prevent overwrites.

 # (de)compression